Professor, General Faculty

 B.A., Indiana University, 1968

 Robert F. Turner holds both professional and academic doctorates from the University of Virginia School of Law.
 He co-founded the Center for National Security Law with Professor John Norton Moore in April 1981 and has served as its associate director since then except for two periods of government service in the 1980s and during 1994-95, when he occupied the Charles H. Stockton Chair of International Law at the U.S. Naval War College in Newport, Rhode Island.
-A veteran of two Army tours in Vietnam, Turner served as a research associate and public affairs fellow at Stanford's Hoover Institution on War, Revolution and Peace before spending five years in the mid-1970s as national security adviser to Senator Robert P. Griffin, a member of the Senate Foreign Relations Committee.
+A former Army captain and veteran of two tours in Vietnam, Turner served as a research associate and public affairs fellow at Stanford's Hoover Institution on War, Revolution and Peace before spending five years in the mid-1970s as national security adviser to Senator Robert P. Griffin, a member of the Senate Foreign Relations Committee.
 He has also served in the executive branch as a member of the Senior Executive Service, first in the Pentagon as Special Assistant to the Under Secretary of Defense for Policy, then in the White House as Counsel to the President's Intelligence Oversight Board, and at the State Department as acting assistant secretary for legislative affairs.
 In 1986-87, he was the first president of the congressionally established United States Institute of Peace.

-A former distinguished lecturer at the U.S. Military Academy at West Point, Turner is a member of the the Council on Foreign Relations, the Academy of Political Science, the Committee on the Present Danger, and other professional organizations.
+A former distinguished lecturer at the U.S. Military Academy at West Point, Turner is a member of the Council on Foreign Relations, the Academy of Political Science, the Committee on the Present Danger, and other professional organizations.
 He was selected for inclusion in Who’s Who in American Law less than two years after graduating from law school and Who’s Who in the World before he reached the age of forty.
 Dr. Turner has testified before more than a dozen different congressional committees on issues of international or constitutional law and related topics.

 "First Principles: Are Judicial and Legislative Oversight of NSA Constitutional?," Engage: J. Federalist Soc’y Prac.
 Groups, July 2013, at 84.